gomorpheus/morpheus-apidoc/source/includes/_catalog_item_types.md

 # Self Service

-Provides API interfaces for managing catalog item types within Morpheus.
+Provides API interfaces for the Tools: Self Service functionality, which involves viewing and managing catalog item types.
+These are the types that become available for order by the [Service Catalog](#service-catalog) persona.

+This is the adminstrative api for the Tools: Self Service functionality.

 ## Get All Catalog Item Types